scolastico/nuxt-single-file-exporter/README.md

 - [pnpm](https://pnpm.js.org/en/guides/installation/)

 ### Installation
-- Run `pnpm i && cd playground && pnpm i && cd..` to install all dependencies of the module.
+- Run `pnpm i && cd playground && pnpm i --shamefully-hoist && cd..` to install all dependencies of the module.

 ### Usage
 - Use `pnpm dev:generate` to export an inline html file of the [playground](./playground).